vishalsai20/cloneLibreChat/docs/overview.md

 6. **Frontend Updates the UI**
    The React app updates the chat interface, displaying the AI’s reply to the user.

+* We run the npm run background command on our terminal to start the application.
+Using the port:3080 starts the application.
+* Frontend loads the React app assets from `client/` and fetches the config settings from `.env` like available AI providers, user settings.
+* Backend server (Node.js) starts listening to this port.
+It connects Database for users, conversation history, messages data.
+Also connects to AI providers and loads middleware like auth.

+* We lofin via the frontend forms (Credentials and user data are stored in DB).

+* When we submit a prompt, the frontend sends a HTTP request to backend with the prompt, metadata, model, conversationID, etc
+* Backend receives the request and validates it and checks for the previous messages in conversation (if any)
+* Backend then sends message + context to the AI provider
+* Once the backend recieves the response from the AI, it stores in the database and returns the response to the frontend and updates UI.

 ### Sequence Diagram

 ```mermaid